github/covid-19-repo-data/README.md

 The files have been versioned based on a weekly snapshot of identified repositories from the week of `2020-01-20` onward.

-**We will update this repository with new data files on a weekly basis, generally on Tuesday.
+**We will update this repository with new data files on a monthly basis, generally on the first Tuesday of a month.
 We will revisit this each month and provide an update on continuing this commitment.**

 ### Identification methodology